Warren Entner: Compositions and musical release performance

-Entner composed twenty one songs for The Grass Roots.
-Two of these appeared as single "A" sides.
-They are "Feelings" and "Come On And Say It".
+Entner composed twenty-one songs for The Grass Roots.
+Two of these, "Feelings" and "Come On And Say It", appeared as single "A" sides.
 His other nineteen compositions appeared on single "B" sides and albums.
 He wrote frequently with Rob Grill and they were considered a songwriting team.
-Entner played with the group on their first nine albums – seven of which charted.
-He took part in the first twenty five singles released, twenty of which charted.
+Entner played with the group on their first nine albums, seven of which charted.
+He took part in the first twenty-five singles released, twenty of which charted.

 Group management

-After departing from The Grass Roots in the mid 70s, Entner went behind the scenes of the music business and became a successful manager.
-Owning his own firm Warren Entner Management, Entner managed a number of successful hard rock artists including Angel, Quiet Riot, Faith No More, Rage Against the Machine, Deftones, as well as other acts such as The Grays, Failure and Nada Surf.
-He currently manages Biffy Clyro in the US.
+After departing from The Grass Roots in the mid 70s, Entner went behind the scenes of the music business and became a manager.
+Owning his own firm Warren Entner Management, Entner managed a number of hard rock artists including Angel, Quiet Riot, Faith No More, Rage Against the Machine, Deftones, as well as other acts such as The Grays, Failure and Nada Surf.